Ecamsule

 Ecamsule (USAN, trade name Mexoryl SX, INCI terephthalylidene dicamphor sulfonic acid) is an organic compound which is added to many sunscreens to filter out UVA rays.
 It is a benzylidene camphor derivative, many of which are known for their excellent photostability.

-Although there are a few different UV absorbers with the trade name Mexoryl, only two of them are widely used where approved.
-Mexoryl SX (water-soluble) and Mexoryl XL (INCI Drometrizole trisiloxane, oil-soluble).
-Together they show a synergistic effect in protection.
-The patents are held by L'Oréal.

 Mode of action

 Exposed to UV, ecamsule undergoes reversible photoisomerization, followed by photoexcitation.
 The absorbed UV is then released as thermal energy, without penetrating the skin.

 UVB rays cause short-term sunburn and skin cancer; UVA rays cause wrinkling and may have some role in development of skin cancer.
 There is no official rating for UVA protection in the US.
 In Europe, there are several different rating systems that are used to measure effectiveness in blocking UVA rays, including the IPD (immediate pigment darkening assay) and the PPD (persistent pigment darkening assay).
-The UVB range is 280 to 320 nanometers, and the UVA range is 320 to 400.
 Ecamsule protects against UV wavelengths in the 290–400 nanometer range, with peak protection at 345 nm.
 Because ecamsule does not cover the entire UV spectrum, it should be combined with other active sunscreen agents to ensure broad-spectrum UV protection.
 Ecamsule is a photostable organic UVA absorber, meaning it doesn't degrade significantly when exposed to light.
 This is in contrast to the widely used UVA absorber avobenzone that is not intrinsically photostable and requires photostabilizers to prevent significant degradation in light.

 Efficacy

 A 5% ecamsule containing sunscreen can prevent early changes leading to photoaging in humans.
 A broad spectrum sunscreen with ecamsule, avobenzone and octocrylene significantly reduces the skin damage associated with UV exposure in human subjects.

 In studies done in mice it reduces the formation of UV induced pyrimidine dimers and delays the onset of skin cancer.
 In vitro ecamsule effectively protects against the harmful effects of UV.

+Ecamsule demonstrates a synergistic effect in UV protection when used with drometrizole trisiloxane (Mexoryl XL).